• Skip to main content

 Often seen as “I’ll train with you 3 days a week to lose 30 pounds, but I’m not giving up alcohol or changing my nutrition so don’t bring it up please.”

-The reality is, these customers have already made up their minds what coaching “should” look like, and if your coaching doesn’t match that preconception, they aren’t going to engage with you for long.
+The reality is, these customers have already made up their minds about what coaching “should” look like, and if your coaching doesn’t match that preconception, they aren’t going to engage with you for long.
 Perhaps they have a control complex, and submitting themselves to coaching is simply too uncomfortable if they aren’t 100% in the driver’s seat.

-Also why would you, as a coach, want to sell coaching to someone who isn’t going to be coachable!
+Also, why would you, as a coach, want to sell coaching to someone who isn’t going to be coachable?

 Back to Table of Contents